 Furthermore, the Act does not require that a person be certain that a violation exists, but only that he have "reason to believe" that one exists.
-The existing language [of 30 C.F.R. § 842.11(b)(2)], thus, reflects the intent of the Act. i.e., that the Secretary inspect where the possibility of violations exists . . . .
+The existing language [of 30 C.F.R. § 842.11(b)(2)], thus, reflects the intent of the Act. i.e., that the Secretary inspect where the possibility of violations exists plain language and Congressional intent behind Section 521(a)(1).
+Any provision delaying the issuance of or response to a ten-day notice is violative of 30 U.S.C.
+1271(a) and cannot stand.